 This woman's interpretation was: I am trying to move forward, and move on from a situation I’ve been in for a long time now, I’m very bold as I start off in a position of kneeling on the horses back … and when I actually try to settle into the new situation (straddle the horse), I tend to lose balance and am at risk of falling off.
 Kind of like falling off the wagon and going back to my old situation.
 The horse is showing me that all I need to do is balance and help me with this.
 I feel like the horse is my guide, he is watching over me even as I sleep through my own journey.
 He doesn’t want me to dismount because he knows I won’t have the power to get back on, I will be right back in the same situation I’ve been in.

 This is an example, as she says, of making the answer fit the situation.
-Share a free sample Self-Empowerment Guide.
-How did the planets shape you?
-Discover the shocking details with our Self-Empowerment Guide!
+Share a free sample 2015 Day-By-Day Forecast.
+Look forward to 2015 with this forecast as your road map.
+Get a free one-week preview now!

 Now, if we look at the dream from a more archetypal perspective, we might get another perspective on this woman's 'long journey'.
 A white horse is a symbol of unconscious vital life force or power.
 We used to say a car had horse-power, meaning a power of movement and speed.
 Horse symbolizes both physical power and spiritual power.
 The white horse especially symbolizes spiritual power as an ability to become conscious.
 And horses symbolize the energy that takes the shaman into other worlds to find answers.